github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

 Creating a query
 ------------------------

-You can generate a query template for a specific language from the queries panel, helping you quickly create a custom query.
+You can generate a query template for a specific language from the queries panel, then write your own code to quickly create a custom query.

 #.
 In the sidebar, hover over the **Queries** title bar, then click the **Create query** icon.